yildizmy/e-wallet/backend/src/main/resources/docs/how_to_run.md

 4. Run the following command to compose and start up database container of the application on Docker.

 > [!NOTE]
-> If you want to use different environment variables than predefined, you can update them via `.env` file located in the project root before running this command.
+> If you want to use different environment variables than predefined, you can update them via `.env.properties` file located in the project root before running this command.

 ```shell
 docker compose up --build